udachima1/Test-Innersource/README.md

 # Test-Innersource
-This repository is first repo created in order to some InnerSource functionalities
+This repository is the first repo created in order to test some InnerSource functionalities